The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 Because BRITFOR was armoured and had a certain reputation, success with aid convoys was better than many other nations, The combination of the imposing presence and protection of Warrior and the agility and mobility of CVR(T) combined to form an effective capability.

 Towards the closing period of UNPROFOR operations, the difference between public opinion and on-the-ground reality was marked.
-Despite evidence to the contrary, there was a nearly-universal perception of Serbs as bad guys and Bosnian Muslims as victims.
+Despite evidence to the contrary, there was a nearly universal perception of Serbs as bad guys and Bosnian Muslims as victims.
 The peacekeepers were often placed in impossible situations because of the restrictions placed upon them.

 In 1995, AST Group were awarded a £1m contract from the MoD to strip and repaint 200 Warrior vehicles as part of a wider corrosion control programme.

-The mortar attacks on the Markale market in Sarajevo, the massacre at Srebrenica, the taking of UNPROFOR hostages and the general political environment would prove to be decisive factors in the move to the next stage of, IFOR.
+The mortar attacks on the Markale market in Sarajevo, the massacre at Srebrenica, the taking of UNPROFOR hostages and the general political environment would turned out to be decisive factors in the move to the next stage of, IFOR.
 Following the Dayton Accords, it was NATO, not the UN that would be responsible for the implementation of the agreement and so IFOR was constituted, the Implementation Force.

 Off came the white paint.